 But now that it is a couple of weeks later, and you know all about what happens in “The Demon of Gothos Mansion!”, I can tell you that thirteen-year-old me believed that Batman’s “only one” was, in fact… oh.
 You figured it out already, huh?

 JLA #84 was actually published on September 10, 1970, a full forty days before Batman #237, which came out on October 20.
-Still, I’m pretty sure that I read the former comic after I’d already read the latter — not all that unusual a circumstance, really, considering how long comics tended to stay on the racks (especially at our local Ben Franklin Five and Dime, which often hung onto “old” issues even after a new issue of the same series had come out) — which is how the idea got into my head that Kanigher’s JLA story was drawing on O’Neil’s Batman one, and that the One That Got Away whom Batman confided in Black Canary about must be none other than the never-named ghost of Gothos Mansion.
+Still, I’m pretty sure that I read the former comic after I’d already read the latter — not all that unusual a circumstance, really, considering how long comics tended to stay on the racks (especially at our local Ben Franklin Five and Dime, which often hung onto “old” issues even after a new issue of the same series had come out) — which is how the idea may have gotten into my head that Kanigher’s JLA story was drawing on O’Neil’s Batman one, and that the One That Got Away whom Batman confided in Black Canary about must be none other than the never-named ghost of Gothos Mansion.

 And, hey, perhaps she was.
 It’s certainly at least possible, as both series were being edited by Julius Schwartz at the time.
 But such a reference implies a level of coordination between different writers — and a strong interest in tight cross-title continuity — that doesn’t quite jibe with the way I understand things were usually done at DC during that era, in any editorial office.
 (Not to mention that little matter of the order in which the stories were published.)
 That said, we’ll probably never know for sure, one way or the other.